Beverly Hills High School: Oil wells

 A cluster of nineteen oil wells in a single "drilling island" on Beverly's campus can easily be seen by drivers heading west on Olympic Boulevard toward Century City.
 The oil wells have pumped much of the oil from under Beverly's campus, and many have been slant drilling into productive regions of the western part of the Beverly Hills Oil Field under many homes and apartment buildings in Beverly Hills for decades.

 As of May 2006, the Beverly Hills High School wells were pumping out 400 oilbbl to 500 oilbbl a day, earning the school approximately $300,000 a year in royalties.

 In the late-1990s an art studio run by two Beverly High graduates volunteered to cover the well enclosure, which at that time was solid gray in color, with individual tiles that had been painted by kids with cancer.
-The studio created the design and drew the lines on the tiles, and children painted the tiles in between the lines.
-The studio made the design rather abstract: the design consists of random shapes on different-colored backgrounds.
-A ceremony inaugurating the design was held in 2001.

 Beverly gained more notoriety when Erin Brockovich and Ed Masry announced having filed three lawsuits in 2003 and 2004 on behalf of 25, 400, and 300 (respectively) former students who attended Beverly from the 1970s until the 1990s.
-In April 2003, the Texas-based lawfirm of Baron & Budd partnered with the law office of Masry & Vititoe to lend its expertise in lawsuits related to health risks of volatile chemicals.
+In April 2003, the Texas-based law firm of Baron & Budd partnered with the law office of Masry & Vititoe to lend its expertise in lawsuits related to health risks of volatile chemicals.
 The number of actual cancer claims filed in Santa Monica was ninety-four.

 The lawsuits claimed that toxic fumes from the oil wells caused the former students to develop cancer.
 The oil wells are very close to all of Beverly's sports facilities, including the soccer field, the football field, and the racetrack.
 Beverly students—not just athletes but students taking required physical education classes from the 1970s until the 1990s—were required to run near the oil wells.